Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Decentralized Implementation

 \subsubsection{Bias Update}

 Proposition~\ref{prop:minimax_deviation} shows that the optimal bias can be determined from the steady-state voltage extrema using~\eqref{eq:b_star_from_extrema}.
-Since these extrema are not directly observable, we approximate them from recent voltage measurements over a horizon $L_b \le L$.
-Let $\mathcal{W}_{i,t}$ denote the corresponding measurement window.
-If $L_b$ is sufficiently long relative to the typical interval between mode transitions, the window $\mathcal{W}_{i,t}$ captures the voltage range produced by the two operating modes.
-The midpoint of this range therefore provides an estimate of the bias correction term $\Delta \bm{b}$ in Proposition~\ref{prop:minimax_deviation} The bias is then updated incrementally as where $\eta_b\in(0,1]$ is a smoothing gain.
-Equation~\eqref{eq:b_star_from_extrema} corresponds to a full correction, i.e., $\eta_b=1$.
-Here we instead use a smaller gain to reduce the influence of outdated extrema that may remain in the finite window until replaced by newer samples.
-A smaller $\eta_b$ helps prevent the bias update from overreacting to such stale extrema.
+Since these extrema are not directly observable, we approximate them from recent voltage measurements over a horizon of $N_b$ samples.
+If $N_b$ is sufficiently long relative to the typical interval between phase transitions, the most recent $N_b$ samples capture the voltage range produced by the two phases.
+The midpoint of this range therefore provides an estimate of the bias correction term $\Delta \bm{b}$ in Proposition~\ref{prop:minimax_deviation}